 IRIS MORALES is a lifelong activist, educator, attorney, filmmaker, and author.
-Her ongoing projects with young people, teachers, and media producers focus on issues of poverty and racism, mass deportation of immigrants, political prisoners, climate justice, and the colonial status of Puerto Rico.
-She is a frequent consultant to grassroots organizations and presenter to students and other community audiences.
+Her ongoing work with young people, educators, and artists focuses on issues of poverty, racial and gender equality, climate justice and the colonial status of Puerto Rico.

 Ms. Morales has been widely recognized for her community activism and media work.
-In 2015, she received the Community Service Award from the Latina 50 Plus organization.
-She is also the proud recipient of the ImageNation Revolution Award, Teatro Vida Lifetime Achievement Award for Community Service, Latin Roots East Harlem – Celebrating the Living History Award from Community Works and the New Heritage Theater, Bayard Rustin Award for Social Justice from the Brotherhood/Sister Sol, and the Outstanding Leadership Award from Hip-Hop Association, Chica Luna Productions, African American Women In Cinema, Sister Outsider Entertainment, and New York Women in Film and Television, among many others.
+She is the proud recipient of the Community Service Award from the Latina 50 Plus organization, the ImageNation Revolution Award, Teatro Vida Lifetime Achievement Award for Community Service, Latin Roots East Harlem – Celebrating the Living History Award from Community Works and the New Heritage Theater, Bayard Rustin Award for Social Justice from the Brotherhood/Sister Sol, and the Outstanding Leadership Award from Hip-Hop Association, Chica Luna Productions, African American Women In Cinema, Sister Outsider Entertainment, and New York Women in Film and Television, among others.

 Photo credit: Jose Angel Figueroa

 As a student at Julia Richman High School, an all-girls public school in New York City, Ms. Morales was introduced to the writings of Malcolm X. Inspired by his ideas of self-determination, she joined struggles for community control, became a tenants’ rights organizer in her neighborhood, and marched to protest the U.S. war in Vietnam.